Pug234/btb.py/docs/documentaion.md

 `
-  btbpython.client().lyrics(song, artist)
+  class btbpython.client().Lyrics(song, artist)
 `

+Returns information about a song

+`title`
+Returns the title of the song as a string

+`artist`
+Returns the name of the songs artist as a string

+`lyrics`
-Returns the lyrics to a song as a string.
+Returns the lyrics of the song as a string

+`raw()`
+Returns a dictionary with all the information as gotten from the API

 **Parameters**
  - song[str] The title of the song